C - Control Structure

 Decision Control Structure

-Decision Control Structure: It allows the computer to take a decision as which statement is to be executed next.
+Decision Control Structure allows the computer to take a decision as which statement is to be executed next.
 Types of Decision control structure:

-1. If - It specifies the condition and execute the statements only if the condition is true otherwise statement will not be executed.
+1. If: Specifies the condition and execute statements only if the condition is true otherwise statement will not be executed.

 if (condition)